-Tokyo organisers showcased a few possible remedies on Wednesday, displaying various screening measures at the city’s Big Sight convention complex, the home of the media centre for the Olympics.
+Tokyo organizers showcased a few possible remedies on Wednesday, displaying various screening measures at the city’s Big Sight convention complex, the home of the media center for the Olympics.

-“Our objective is to demonstrate what we are doing toward the safety and security of the Olympics,” said Tsuyoshi Iwashita, the executive director of the Tokyo Olympics security bureau.
+“Our objective is to demonstrate what we are doing toward the safety and security of the Olympics,” said Tsuyoshi Iwashita, the Tokyo Olympics security bureau executive director.

 Most of it looked familiar, including hand sanitizers and people passing through scanning devices with guards wearing face shields at the other end.

 One innovation involved a sticker placed on the wrist to measure body temperature in a few seconds.

 “This time we have tried different methods and analyzed them,” Iwashita said.

 “I think there is no right answer but we still have to think about what we should do.
 There are various (sports) competitions going on, but I think the challenge is to find out what kind of method is suitable for the world’s largest sports event the Tokyo Olympics and Paralympics.”